 These indicators provide cancer surveillance data.
 Cancer surveillance is the most well-established and extensive disease surveillance network in the United States.
 Centralized cancer registries in the United States conduct population-based surveillance of cancer incidence and mortality.
 Cancer-incidence data are collected by state health departments, which are funded by the National Program of Cancer Registries and the Surveillance Epidemiology and End Results Program.
 Cancer-mortality data are published by the National Center for Health Statistics.
 The NH EPHT Program receives cancer data from the NH Cancer Registry.

-The following data about these cancers in New Hampshire are available on the Environmental Health Data Integration Network (EHDIN):
+The following data about these cancers in New Hampshire are available:

 - State and county cancer rates by cancer type and gender

 - State and county cancer counts by cancer type and gender

 - State age-adjusted cancer rates and counts by cancer type, gender and year

 - County age-adjusted cancer rates and counts by cancer type, gender and year

 The Tracking Network is making cancer incidence data easier to access and use.
 While cancer incidence data are available on several websites, integrating the information with other health outcome data or environmental data is difficult.
 Tracking can add to existing public health surveillance of cancer by examining potential ecological relationships with environmental exposures.
 However, the cancer data do have significant limitations.
 For example: